coding-dojo-data-science/dojo-env-setup/docs/instructions-windows-v23.md

   - `**Control**` +  **`**   (the key above tab that also has the tilde symbol ~)

 ### Step 2.2.2) Confirm you are in the correct folder.

+- **Note: Terminal/GitBash does not support the Copy and Paste Keyboard Shortcuts (Control+C) /(Control+V).**
+    -  We recommend typing out the shorter commands for experience, but there will be several long commands that we will encourage top copy and paste for accuracy.
+    - **You can paste in Windows Terminal by simply right-clicking** anywhere within the activate Terminal window.

 - First, in the terminal window that appears, **type the "pwd" command** (which stands for print working directory) and press Enter.